yy311/yy311.github.io/index.md

 Ye has been a visiting researcher at Caltech (2011,2014,2015) with Prof. Richard Murray and Prof. Steven Low, at MIT (2013) with Prof. Munther Dahleh and Prof. Alex Megretski and at Imeprial College London (2011-2015) with Prof. Mauricio Barahona and Prof. Guy-Bart Stan.

-He is the recipient of Dorothy Hodgkin Postgraduate Awards, Microsoft Research PhD Scholarship, Cambridge Overseas Scholarship (twice), Chinese Government Award for Outstanding Students Studying Abroad and Henry Lester Scholarship (four times), and a number of travel awards from Pembroke College, Cambridge Engineering Department, Microsoft Research, IEEE, EECI, Los Alamos National Lab etc..
+He is the recipient of Dorothy Hodgkin Postgraduate Awards, Microsoft Research PhD Scholarship, Cambridge Overseas Scholarship (twice), Chinese Government Award for Outstanding Students Studying Abroad and Henry Lester Scholarship.